FrancoisVongue/fp-way/README.md

     | "array" |`
 3. a value

 Validates that value is of specified type.
-Works simillar to `typeof` but works correctly for **null** and **array** values.
+Works similar to `typeof` but works correctly for **null** and **array** values.

 ## TypeOf